Get

 Will a Corgi Calm Down Entirely?

-It’s important to note that while a Corgi will calm down some after a year or two, they’re not likely to become a low-energy dog.
+It’s important to note that while a Corgi is likely to calm down after a year or two, they’re not likely to become a low-energy dog.
 That’s because Corgis are naturally herding dogs.
 They’re a high-energy breed, and they retain this higher energy level throughout their entire life.

 Because of this, it’s more important to figure out how to meet all your Corgi’s needs instead of waiting for them to “grow out of it.”